Skip to Content

 What to Know Before Renting a Car in France

-Driving in France turned out to be easier than expected (maybe not in Nice, haha!) and I’ve done it a bunch of times every since: solo, with my husband, with a baby, cat – you name it.
-Especially since we all got to live in France for a bit…
+Driving in France turned out to be easier than expected (although maybe not in Nice, haha!) and I’ve done it a bunch of times ever since: solo, with my husband, with a baby, cat – you name it.

 Here are some basic things to know about renting a car in France that will help make your experience as smooth and convenient as possible.